AstralProtocol/docs/docs/location-protocol/location-types.md

 The Location Protocol is intended to be as interoperable with the rest of the geospatial web as possible.
 Location attestations are consistently-formatted verifiable location records that wrap geospatial data artifacts with digital signatures and metadata.
 They can optionally carry location proofs — cryptographic or cryptoeconomic evidence that corroborates the claims being made by the attestation.

 In that sense, location attestations are spatio-temporal assets.
-We are considering how to integrate / harmonize the Location Attestation Protocol with the STAC spec — weigh in [here](https://github.com/DecentralizedGeo/location-proofs/issues/2).
+We are considering how to integrate / harmonize the Location Protocol with the STAC spec — weigh in [here](https://github.com/DecentralizedGeo/location-proofs/issues/2).

 ## Conclusion